Shapinsay: 18th century

 The 18th century saw the beginnings of change to agriculture on Shapinsay, courtesy of the Balfour family.
 Arthur Buchanan’s granddaughter married James Fea, who supported the Jacobite rising of 1715; his house was burned by Hanoverian troops in revenge.
 The estate was acquired by Andrew Ross, Stewart Depute in Orkney of the Earl of Morton and Ross's heirs, the Lindsay brothers, sold the estate to Thomas Balfour in 1782.
 Balfour had previously rented the Bu of Burray, a large manor farm on another Orkney island, but had insufficient wealth to acquire the estate even though his wife received a large inheritance from her brother.
 To raise the necessary funds of £1,250, Balfour sold his military commission and borrowed from his brother.
 Once installed on the island, Balfour built a new house, Cliffdale, and founded the village of Shoreside, now known as Balfour.
 He also reformed the local agriculture, enclosing fields and constructing farm buildings.

 The last person to be executed in Orkney was Marjory Meason, a native of Shapinsay, in 1728.
 She was a young servant who was hanged in Kirkwall for the murder of a child.
 The execution is recorded as requiring 24 armed men, not including officers, and costing £15 8s.

 During this period, burning kelp was a mainstay of the island economy.
 More than 3048 t of burned seaweed were produced per annum to make soda ash, bringing in £20,000 for the inhabitants.
 Thomas Balfour's income from the kelp industry brought him four times the income that farming did.

+The father of the American writer Washington Irving (1783-1859) was from Shapinsay.
+Eric Linklater wrote that Shapinsay 'has a shallow toe-hold in literary history' as the birthplace of Irving's father, who emigrated to New York.